 The other aspect of this is that, while learning to program is desirable, it’s not the most important part — which is about having a good critical understanding of the technology.
 And much though I love Raspberry Pi, teachers can achieve a lot of what I would like to achieve without ever touching a piece of hardware — as the wonderful Computer Science Unplugged project in New Zealand demonstrates.

 Amen to that John.
 Thanks for coming out in support of honest programmers and coders in the end.
 Computer Science Unplugged would be a much better way to do it.
 But you’d have to understand programming to understand that.
 And if the lady at the top doesn’t then what chance anyone else ever will?

 Just follow the numbers as Jack Gittes always used to say.

 Half a million pounds is to been pledged by the government to train up more than 170,000 primary and secondary teachers in coding over the next six months.

 Half a million pounds is 500,000 pounds, the value of one half-decent house in London these days.
 Divided between 170,000 teachers that works out at almost exactly £3 per teacher.

 Wow.!That’s significant don’t you think? £3 per teacher for six months of training.
 And who should get the money, the trainers or the trainees?
 Or should they divide it equitably between themselves?
-Answers on a postcard please.
+Answers on a postcard below please.